-NAT is abbreviation for Network Address Translation.
+NAT is an abbreviation for Network Address Translation.
 NAT occurs when one of the IP addresses in an IP packet header is changed i.e. either Source IP address or Destination IP address.

-SNAT is abbreviation for Source Network Address Translation.
+SNAT is an abbreviation for Source Network Address Translation.
 It is typically used when an internal/private host needs to initiate a connection to an external/public host.
 The device performing NAT changes the private IP address of the source host to public IP address.
 It may also change the source port in the TCP/UDP headers.

 Users over Internet Accessing a Web Server hosted in a Data Center is a typical example where DNAT is used to hide the private Address of Web Server and NAT device translates the Public Destination IP reachable to Internet Users to Private IP address of Web Server.